Semrush helps you:

 Well, when you look at the source of that content, you can see that it’s literally the exact same table.

-As another example, we recently compared the top 4 backlink checker tools.
+As another example, at one point, we compared the top 4 backlink checker tools.

 Backlinko – Best Backlink Checker